sophie-katz/test-ur-code-XD/docs/for-users/docs/assertions/arithmetic.md

 ## Equality

-These assertions compare values that implement the `PartialEq` trait.
-There are two:
+These assertions compare values that implement the `PartialEq` trait:

 ```rust
 // Ensure that the values are equal